ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 ## Before you add ESXi servers to Automated instances
 {: #vc_addingservers-prereq}

+{{site.data.content.para-vcenteraddESXiservers}}

+### For all Automated instances
+{: #vc_addingservers-prereq-all}

+Review the following information applicable to all Automated instances:

+* You can add up to 51 ESXi servers to the consolidated cluster and up to 59 ESXi servers to the workload cluster.
+You cannot add or delete ESXi servers for the gateway cluster.
+* For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
 * For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
 To add ESXi servers, upgrade your vSphere® software to 7.0.
 For more information, see [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).
-* For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
-* For the gateway cluster, you cannot add or delete ESXi servers.

-{{site.data.content.para-vcenteraddESXiservers}}
+{{site.data.content.attnnote-addhost-byol}}

+### For Automated instances with vSAN storage
+{: #vc_addingservers-prereq-vsan}

+Review the following additional information applicable to Automated instances with vSAN™ storage:

-* An Automated instance with NFS storage must have at least 3 ESXi servers.
-An Automated instance with vSAN™ storage must have at least 4 ESXi servers.
+* Automated instances with vSAN storage must have at least 4 ESXi servers.
 * If your initial cluster has vSAN storage, SED SSD disks are not available.
 Non-SED SSD disks are ordered.
-* You can add up to 51 ESXi servers to a consolidated cluster and up to 59 ESXi servers to a workload or gateway cluster.

-{{site.data.content.attnnote-addhost-byol}}

-For Automated instances with vSAN:
 * If you are adding ESXi servers to clusters provisioned after 24 August 2023, the servers are provisioned with mirrored M.2 boot drives.
 * If you are adding ESXi servers to clusters provisioned before 24 August 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.

+### For Automated instances with NFS storage
+{: #vc_addingservers-prereq-nfs}

-For Automated instances with NFS storage:
+Review the following additional information applicable to Automated instances with NFS storage:

+* Automated instances with NFS storage must have at least 3 ESXi servers.
 * If you are adding ESXi servers to clusters provisioned after 18 October 2023, the servers are provisioned with mirrored M.2 boot drives.
 * If you are adding ESXi servers to clusters provisioned before 18 October 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.